-The Surrey Space Centre propulsion test facilities assigned for Electric Propulsion (EP) development consist of two large vacuum chambers (Pegasus and Daedalus) and three small chambers.
+The Surrey Space Centre propulsion test facilities assigned for electric propulsion development consist of two large vacuum chambers (Pegasus and Daedalus) and three small chambers.

 Propulsion test facilities